How to Get Into Ivy League Schools: The Definitive Guide

 Some Ivy Leagues choose not to release the average GPAs of their accepted students, but of those that do, the average weighted GPA for admitted students is around 4.0.
 This means the majority of students who get into Ivy League colleges receive primarily A’s in high school, with perhaps a little wiggle room for an occasional A- or B+.

-Unfortunately, because the majority of students applying to Ivies have such high GPAs, getting all (or nearly all) A’s in high school won’t be enough to guarantee your child admission.
-However, we still recommend it as the first step for how to get into Ivy League colleges because it will set your child on a level playing field with other high-achieving applicants.
+Unfortunately, because most students applying to Ivies have such high GPAs, getting all (or nearly all) A’s in high school won’t guarantee your child's admission.
+However, we still recommend it as the first step to getting into Ivy League colleges because it will set your child on a level playing field with other high-achieving applicants.

 What types of classes will impress Ivy League schools?

-Earning high grades in a standard high school curriculum will do little to impress an Ivy League.
-With competition so high, Ivy Leagues want to accept students who push themselves by taking advanced courses.
+High grades in a standard high school curriculum will do little to impress an Ivy League.
+With high competition, Ivy Leagues want to accept students who push themselves by taking advanced courses.
 For example, the Columbia admissions website states, “We hope your application will show strong academic performance across subjects,…and that you have taken a rigorous course load within the scope of your school’s curriculum, one that is appropriate for your goals and interests.”

 Students who seek growth and excellence in high school are expected to continue the pattern in college—making significant contributions to the Ivy League community.
 To prove their potential, your child should take advantage of the advanced classes offered at their high school, such as honors courses, AP classes, an IB program, or dual-enrollment classes.